Pinot

 gris (or pinot grigio, as it is known in

-Italy) probably is the best-known "white"
+Italy) is probably the best-known

 grapes may be described as having colors from

-with a variety of colors are not
+with a variety of berry colors are not

 unusual.